 1. Force Login (Premium)

 LoginPress Pro Settings offers the Force Login feature.
-This feature enables you to restrict users from viewing your WordPress site without logging in.
+This feature lets you prevent users from viewing your WordPress site without logging in.

-Just because you Force Login for a user does not mean they have admin or editor access to your website; it simply means that you are forcing them to log into your site as a member/user to view your content.
+Just because you force a login for a user does not mean they have admin or editor access to your website; it simply means you require them to log in as a member to view your content.

 2. reCAPTCHA (Premium)